Sje: Origins

+The first proposal for the codification of /ɕ/ in Montenegrin comes from 1884.
+It was proposed by Lazar Tomanović, Montenegrin attorney, journalist and politician.
+He proposed the use of a Cyrillic digraph шј to represent the sound.
+He equated the digraph with the Polish letter ś.
+The first instance of usage of the accented Cyrillic letter с́ was in 1926 by Danilo Vušović.

 It came into official use in mid-2009, with the adoption of the Law on the Official Language in Montenegro.

-The letter originates from rural areas in Montenegro.
+Previously, it was included in a proposal for the Montenegrin alphabet by Dr. Vojislav Nikčević in the 1970s that included 33 letters instead of present-day 32.

 Computing codes

 Being a relatively recent letter, not present in any legacy 8-bit Cyrillic encoding, the letter С́ is not represented directly by a precomposed character in Unicode either; it has to be composed as С+◌́ (U+0301).